OpenHFT/Chronicle-Map/spec/3_1-header-fields.md

 new insertion requests.
 A non-negative 64-bit value, e. g. `16`.

 > In the reference Java implementation, `maxExtraTiers` defaults to the [`actualSegments`
-> ](#actualSegments).
+> ](#actualsegments).
 I. e. the Chronicle Map could nearly double the expected size, before it
 > throws `IllegalStateExceptions` upon new insertion requests.

 ##### `tierBulkSizeInBytes`